MeanderingProgrammer/render-markdown.nvim/README.md

 - [markdown](https://github.com/tree-sitter-grammars/tree-sitter-markdown) parser for
   [treesitter](https://github.com/nvim-treesitter/nvim-treesitter): Used to parse `markdown` files
-- [pylatexenc](https://pypi.org/project/pylatexenc/) to transform `LaTeX` strings to appropriate unicode using `latex2text`, not a mandatory dependency
+- [pylatexenc](https://pypi.org/project/pylatexenc/): Used to transform `LaTeX` strings to appropriate unicode using `latex2text`, not a mandatory dependency

 # Install